mcdonnellb/portfolio-site/readme.txt

-I have decided my site will have a simple right hand navigation menu containing, Home, Photography, Sites, Contact
+I have decided my site will have a simple Top navigation menu containing, Home, Photography, Sites, Contact

 The design will be responsive to the device used to access it, to avoid issues when using mobile devices etc, and will factor in accessability for those who are visually impaired for example.

+I wnated to bring the concept of accesability into the design also, creating a simple monochromatic affect with a simple flow to ensure if screen readers are being used it is not overly complex to navigate.

+I downloaded the  screen reader plugin which really allowed me the opportunity to experience the web page as a visually impaired user.

-My target audience is a recuiter and goal is to sell myself and my experience(some content examples are not my own) to sell myself in the best possible light.
+My target audience is a recuiter or potential employer, and the  goal is to sell myself and my experience(some content examples are not my own) to sell myself in the best possible light.

-The brief for this progect was to create a static web page to  include 3 pages,
+The brief for this project was to create a static web page to  include 3 pages.

 In this project, you’ll build a static front-end site to present useful information to users, using all the technologies that you have learned about so far.